IzuiZero/omni-detr-main-paddle/README.md

 First, install Paddlepaddle.
 We have tested on version of 2.0.0, but the other versions should also be working, e.g. no earlier than 1.5.1.

 Our implementation is partially based on [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR/).
-Please follow its [instruction](https://github.com/fundamentalvision/Deformable-DETR/blob/main/README.md) for other requirements.

 ## Usage